EvictionLab/eviction-lab-website/content/updates/blog/legal-aid-under-threat/index.md

 In theory, the RTC program in New York City guarantees tenants access to a lawyer during eviction.
 But in practice, the program is underfunded and has never reached its full potential: Roughly a third of all cases have received representation.
 Organizations like Legal Services NYC depend on the money given by LSC to pay their lawyers and cover shortfalls from other sources.
 For example, they routinely have to deal with delays in the payments for these programs coming from the city.

-“The only way that we can make payroll and not close our doors as an organization is the LSC funding,” said Rosalyn Black, citywide Housing Director of Legal Services, NYC.
+“The only way that we can make payroll and not close our doors as an organization is the LSC funding,” said Rosalind Black, citywide Housing Director of Legal Services, NYC.
 “That funding comes in every month, regularly in a known amount.
 We rely on those funds to pay the bills and make ends meet until the city pays.”

 <br>